M.S.A.T. Program Details

 - B.S./B.A. and M.S.A.T. dual-degree options available in cooperation with the College of Arts and Sciences

-- Distinctive courses, such as Clinical Imaging and Evaluation of the Spine, are taught by University faculty and clinicians who have practical experience in the profession
+- Distinctive courses, such as Orthopedic Clinical Medicine and Imaging and Targeted Applications of Treatment in the Spine, are taught by University faculty and clinicians who have practical experience in the profession

 - Clinical experiences begin in the first semester of the program.